steph-xue/airbnb-experiences/README.md

 # Airbnb Experiences

-A web application recreating the Airbnb Experiences page, built with React to practice component design and passing data through props.
+A web application recreating the Airbnb Experiences page.
 The interface displays a horizontally scrollable row of experience cards, with every card rendered dynamically from a single shared data file.

 <br>